 Some people think more productively in company, as discussed here.

 The discipline of working with another person supplements the self discipline required to work alone.
 If you — like most of us — find it difficult to push away distractions and focus on work we want to accomplish, you may find it easier to make an appointment with a classmate to work together, ideally at the CS Dojo.
 Then your natural politeness and disinclination to abandon an appointment will augment your self discipline.

 For those of us who enjoy teamwork, working with others is more fun than working solo.

 Sharing knowledge is easier when working in pairs.

-The CS department, including me, strongly encourages you to experiment and improve at working in pairs.
+Stuy's CS teachers strongly encourage you to experiment and improve at working in pairs.